onenorth/keystone-watch-on-start/README.md

 This is useful when you want to create a computed KeystoneJS field value on save, but you have existing items in your database.

-For example, adding in a `slug` after creating 4 items originally required us to manually save those 4 items to generate the `slug`.
+For example, adding in a `slug` after creating 4 items requires us to manually save those 4 items to generate the `slug` value.

 Not anymore, my dudes!